ontodev/robot/docs/validate.md

       --format TXT \
       --output-dir results/

+In this case the command will generate a single file called immune_exposures.txt in the results/ directory.

-Multiple table files can be specified as input.
+One can also specify multiple table files as input.
 In that case there will be multiple output files corresponding to each table in the output directory.
-Note that each input table must define its own set of validation rules.
 For example:

     robot validate --input immune_exposures.owl \
       --table immune_exposures.csv \